John Nater: 2025 election

-Nater won his second re-election campaign in the 2025 Canadian federal election, increasing his share of the vote for the third consecutive election.
+Nater won his second re-election campaign in the 2025 Canadian federal election, increasing his share of the vote for the third consecutive election despite a resurgent Liberal Party vote.

 45th Canadian Parliament

 On May 29, 2025 Members of the House of Commons unanimously selected Nater to be Assistant Deputy Speaker and Assistant Deputy Chair of Committee of the Whole succeeding Carol Hughes of the New Democratic Party of Canada who did not seek re-election to the House of Commons.